Funding your children's education, a £45,000+ debt?

 A few years ago, many university students qualified for a grant which helped towards their tuition fees and living costs.
 Now students, or their parents, can expect to foot a fairly substantial bill each year, with annual fees now as much as £9,000 p.a.

 One solution is to take advantage of student loans, which can be repaid after graduation.
-But the latest findings suggest that students can expect to leave university with average debts that can be as much as £10,000 - £45,000+, where the course is an intensive five year course, such as medicine.
+But the latest findings suggest that students can expect to leave university with average debts that can range from £10,000 to as much as - £45,000+, where the course is an intensive five year course, such as medicine.
 This level of debt has increased as a result of the top-up fees.
-However tuition fees will increase these debts significantly to maybe £45,000 or more for many students.
+However tuition fees increase these debts significantly to maybe £45,000 or more for many students.
 So if you wish your children to avoid starting their career already in debt, you should consider planning now to help fund their higher education.

 Taking the right action now could give your children a head start, not a millstone round their necks.